 Capital Projects Fund.
 This fund accounts for financial resources to be used for various capital projects.
 The primary source of funding is an annual appropriation from the general fund and issuance of debt.
-The capital project fund's expenditures exceeded its revenues, debt issuance and transfers in by \$(64,450) as a result of timing of funding and capital purchases.
+The capital project fund's revenues and other financing sources exceeded its expenditures by \$56,849 as a result of the timing of funding and capital purchases.

-General Fund Budgetary Highlights
+General Fund budgetary highlights